willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 To manually download and install the Motion Controller model driver, please visit [this page](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history) and look for the driver version corresponding to your version of Windows 10.
 Installation instructions are available on the download page.

-### The Motion controllers firmware update takes significantly longer than 2 minutes
+### The Motion controllers firmware update takes significantly longer than two minutes

 Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) below.
-These symptoms are generally caused by poor Bluetooth link quality.
+Poor Bluetooth link quality is ususally the cause of these problems.

 ### I just inserted fresh batteries but controller virtual battery level does not indicate full level